Coupling Scenario-Based Grid Simulations with State Estimation: Measurement Requirements for Low-Voltage Networks under the German Energy Transition Pathway: Introduction

 The transformation of energy systems toward climate neutrality is driven by the extensive electrification of end-use sectors and the large-scale integration of \acp{DER} such as rooftop photovoltaics, \acp{EV}, and heat pumps \cite{Khan2026}.
 Because these assets are primarily integrated at the \ac{LV} level, a grid tier historically characterized by limited monitoring infrastructure and a design centered on unidirectional power flows, their proliferation necessitates a fundamental shift in operational management \cite{Pham2025}.
 In this context, Germany represents a particularly relevant case study due to its advanced energy transition strategy and its legally binding target of achieving climate neutrality by 2045.
 The German regulatory framework § 14a \ac{EnWG} mandates a paradigm shift from \emph{grid follows load} to \emph{load follows grid}, empowering \acp{DSO} to employ curative control through the temporary curtailment of controllable local systems during periods of acute congestion.
 While this regulatory flexibility facilitates a more efficient utilization of existing grid capacity compared to conservative static planning, it remains strictly contingent upon meeting advanced requirements for grid observability and \ac{SE} \cite{Para14a}.
 Consequently, these developments make Germany a suitable environment for analyzing the evolving operational and monitoring requirements of increasingly decentralized and bidirectional distribution networks.

 Unlike transmission grids, \ac{LV} distribution networks were originally designed for passive operation with unidirectional power flows and limited simultaneity of high-power loads.
-The increasing penetration of \ac{DER}, combined with flexible and electrified demand, leads to higher loading of lines and transformers as well as voltage band violations \cite{kilthauDecentralizedOptimizationApproach2025, kilthauGeneralizedDistributedEnergy2025}.
+The increasing penetration of \ac{DER}, combined with flexible and electrified demand, leads to higher transformer and line loading as well as voltage band violations \cite{kilthauDecentralizedOptimizationApproach2025, kilthauGeneralizedDistributedEnergy2025}.
 Reinforcement of distribution infrastructure is capital-intensive and slow, making operational congestion management and improved monitoring essential in the medium term \cite{Mehmood2026,Pham2025}.

 Scenario-based studies frequently analyze alternative energy transition pathways for \ac{DER} expansion and quantify their impact on congestion frequency, hosting capacity, or flexibility requirements.
 However, many of these analyses implicitly assume full observability of the network state \cite{Zhang2024,Falabretti2018}.
 In practice, \ac{LV} grids suffer from sparse and heterogeneous measurement coverage, asynchronous data streams, and incomplete knowledge about topology and parameters \cite{wagnerSystematicReviewState2026}.
 This persistent observability gap fundamentally limits the reliable detection and, thus, assessment of emerging congestion situations.